Showing Appreciation To Your Spouse In Marriage

 Why does this happen?

 There are so many reasons to target.
 It could be due to comfort.
 You may have grown comfortable with your spouse or significant other that you no longer feel the need to communicate your appreciation.
 You may feel that your spouse understands you.
 That your spouse should be aware of how you feel towards them.

 Many couples stop appreciating each other because of an obstacle that they never healed from.
 Maybe an affair or an act of mistrust.
 The experience caused you or your partner to feel angry, frustrated, and emotionally distant from the other person.
 The two of you did not call it quits.
 Yet, you continued to grow further and further apart as a result of the event.
 As your emotional distance continued to grow so did the lack of appreciation.

 There truly are an abundant amount of reasons for why you or your partner are not showing each other appreciation.

 I want to show you a step by step platform that can reconnect your relationship

-You and your partner are going to need to schedule time frames that are distraction free and committed to each other.
-The time frames you pick should be mutual and again, distraction free.
-If you have kids, please make it a priority to find a location that you are focused on each other.
-During this step you are also going to decide on how many things you will appreciate about your partner.
+You and your partner are going to need to schedule time frames that are distraction-free and committed to each other.
+The time-frames you pick should be mutual and again, distraction-free.
+If you have kids, please make it a priority to find a location where you are focused on each other.
+During this step, you are also going to decide on how many things you will appreciate about your partner.
 Yes, there has to be a limit.
-My personal recommendation, is to stick to 5.
+My personal recommendation is to stick to 5.